+gencies requiring shelter-in place:

+(name/location)

+(name/location)

+(name/location)

+Shelt er-in-Place Procedure

-The Iter Areas following areas have been assigned as shelter areas in case of severe weather or other emergencies siring shelter-in place: (name/location) (name/location) (name/location) She Iter-in-Place Procedure Become familiar with your primary shelter area.
+Become familiar with your primary shelter area.
 Become familiar with the sound of the shelter-in-place alarm.
 When the shelter-in-place alarm sounds, walk in an orderly fashion toward the nearest shelter area.
 If directed to relocate to another area, follow and wait for further instructions.
 Stay in your shelter area until the signal has been given that it is safe to leave.